 As for your own vaccinations, the ones required in Denmark are the same as the routine immunizations you should have received as a child in most countries.

-Read our complete guide on relocating to Denmark
+For more in depth information and the relocation process and steps read our complete guide on relocating to Denmark

 The healthcare system and health insurance in Denmark should cover all your medical needs.
 This will be free of charge if you opt for public healthcare.
 The standard of the Danish healthcare system is high.
 The doctors and staff are trained and qualified.
 Their efficient data storage system ensures your medical information is accessed by medical professionals across the country, giving you more accurate treatment no matter where you are.